wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 {% endhighlight %}
 Running `sync_function_1` will raise `SyntaxError: 'await' outside async function`.
 Running `sync_function_2` will not raise this exception, but it will also not print `'hi'`.
 You can only call `async` functions from within async functions.

+# `async/await` good, actually
+The three rules are inconvenient.
+And when dealing with red/blue functions, that's all they are.
+Who cares if a function is red or blue?
+I just want to call it!
+All these rules seem to do is to make life difficult.
+However, when dealing with async/sync functions, they serve a purpose.

 # Hexagon with red shell, blue core
 Reference functional core, imperative shell.